-The Most Insane Two-On-One 'Bachelor' Dates Ever
+The Most Insane 2-On-1 'Bachelor' Dates Ever

 The Bachelor knows how to make finding love uncomfortable.
 The entire premise of the show revolves around turning love into a competition.
 The Bachelor has many strategies for intensifying the feeling of competition among contestants.
 There are group dates in which one contestant is singled out at the end of the night, cocktail parties in which contestants wait hours to see if they get to stay, and eliminations that keep everyone on their toes.
 Nothing however is more competitive, intense, and uncomfortable than a Bachelor two-on-one date.
 It's the classic, "two contestants, one date, one rose, one stays, one goes."
 As we head into the one for Nick's season, let's take a look back at the most insane Bachelor two-on-one dates ever.

 For this list I've included dates from both The Bachelor and The Bachelorette because equal opportunity awkwardness.
 Audiences won't have to wait long for a Nick Viall Bachelor two-on-one date, as it's commencing Monday night.
 The Corinne vs. Taylor showdown promises to be so dramatic, and I can't wait.
 It may take the cake as the most explosive yet — even more so than Chad's from last Bachelorette season.

 Before we indulge in the new two-on-one date, though, let's take a walk down awkward memory lane.

 JoJo Fletcher — Chad & Alex (Season 12)